Previous dayApril 21, 2026Next day

 2.1 km---AutoUSGS →

-On April 21, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 6 km NW of The Geysers, CA at 21:47 UTC.
+The USGS recorded this magnitude 2.4 earthquake 6 km NW of The Geysers, CA at 21:47 UTC on April 21, 2026.
 In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 2.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.821°N, -122.799°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+The epicenter is at 38.821°, -122.799°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21